shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 For any organisation app that wraps its own DEKs:
 1. Enable **system-assigned managed identity** on the VM / App Service / AKS workload.
 2. Grant it `Managed HSM Crypto User` on `/keys/cmk-app-prod`.
 3. App uses **Azure Key Vault SDK** (`Azure.Security.KeyVault.Keys.Cryptography`) pointed at `https://org-hsm-prod.managedhsm.azure.net/keys/cmk-app-prod` for `WrapKey`/`UnwrapKey`. **This URL only resolves correctly when the workload runs inside a VNet that is linked to the regional `privatelink.managedhsm.azure.net` zone** ([§1.5](#15-private-dns-zone--primary-regional-zone-in-the-central-connectivity-subscription-split-horizon) / [§2.3](#23-dr-regional-private-dns-zone-in-the-central-connectivity-subscription)).
-Do **not** hard-code the regional `*.<region>.managedhsm.azure.net` FQDN, the Traffic Manager profile hostname, or a PE IP — each of those bypasses split-horizon DNS and creates the failure mode flagged in [§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended).
+Do **not** hard-code the regional `*.<region>.managedhsm.azure.net` FQDN or a PE IP — each of those bypasses split-horizon DNS and breaks the R1 mitigation in [§1.6](#16-risk-register--operational-risks).
+Do **not** introduce a customer-deployed Traffic Manager hostname; the global routing layer is platform-managed under the canonical FQDN ([§3.2](#32-global-fqdn-routing-platform-managed)).
 4. Cache the **wrapped DEK** alongside ciphertext; only the wrapped DEK leaves the HSM — the raw key never does.

 ### 9.4 Repeat in DR
 Recreate **DES (DR)** in `rg-org-app-dr`, **SQL MI (DR)**, and DR app workloads pointing to the **same key URI** (`https://org-hsm-prod.managedhsm.azure.net/keys/<name>`).

 > **DNS in the active-active design:** because each region has its own Private DNS zone ([§1.5](#15-private-dns-zone--primary-regional-zone-in-the-central-connectivity-subscription-split-horizon), [§2.3](#23-dr-regional-private-dns-zone-in-the-central-connectivity-subscription)) linked only to its own VNets, a DR workload resolving `org-hsm-prod.privatelink.managedhsm.azure.net` always lands on the **DR PE** (10.22.1.4) and a Primary workload always lands on the **Primary PE** (10.12.1.4).
 No cross-region hops occur in steady state and no per-workload region-pinning logic is needed.
-The global `*.managedhsm.azure.net` FQDN is health-routed by Traffic Manager ([§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)) for any caller that goes through the public name.
+The global `<hsm>.managedhsm.azure.net` FQDN is health-routed by Microsoft's internal, platform-managed routing layer ([§3.2](#32-global-fqdn-routing-platform-managed)) for any caller that goes through the public name — customers do not deploy a Traffic Manager profile.

 ### 9.5 Application-side resilience (mandatory for production workloads)

-Even with Active-Active DNS and Traffic Manager, applications must defend against the **eventual-consistency window** of replication (up to ~6 minutes, see [§6.4](#64-replication-lag--eventual-consistency-window)) and against transient network blips.
+Even with Active-Active DNS and platform-managed global routing, applications must defend against the **eventual-consistency window** of replication (up to ~6 minutes, see [§6.4](#64-replication-lag--eventual-consistency-window)) and against transient network blips.
 Every application calling the HSM **must** implement:

 1. **Retry with exponential back-off** on transient failures (HTTP 408, 429, 5xx, socket timeouts).
 The Azure Key Vault SDKs ship a built-in retry policy — keep it enabled and tune `MaxRetries = 5`, base delay 800 ms. This also covers the `404 KeyNotFound` / `403 Forbidden` that can appear briefly when a key or role assignment was just written in the *other* region and has not yet replicated.
-2. **Region-aware retry / fallback to the writer region.** If repeated `404 KeyNotFound` or `403 Forbidden` errors are seen against the local PE shortly after a known control-plane change, retry from a workload instance in the **writer** region (whose private DNS will resolve to the writer's PE) — not by overriding DNS to the public Traffic Manager FQDN, which (per [§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)) always returns the Primary IP and bypasses private DNS.
+2. **Region-aware retry / fallback to the writer region.** If repeated `404 KeyNotFound` or `403 Forbidden` errors are seen against the local PE shortly after a known control-plane change, retry from a workload instance in the **writer** region (whose private DNS will resolve to the writer's PE).
 In practice this means: keep at least one application instance per region, and let the load balancer / queue route the retry to a healthy region.
+Do **not** introduce DNS overrides or a customer-deployed Traffic Manager hostname — always use the canonical `<hsm>.managedhsm.azure.net` FQDN so split-horizon DNS continues to work.
 3. **Short DNS TTL awareness.** Azure Private DNS A records default to 10 s TTL — adequate.
-The Traffic Manager profile in [§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended) uses TTL 30.
+The platform-managed global router under the canonical FQDN ([§3.2](#32-global-fqdn-routing-platform-managed)) uses TTL 5 s.
 Do not cache resolved IPs in the application beyond the TTL.
 4. **Wrapped-DEK caching.** Cache the *wrapped* DEK in the application tier for the lifetime of the request/session so a transient HSM blip doesn't fail user-facing operations.
-5. **Circuit breaker + fail-fast.** After N consecutive HSM failures within W seconds, open a circuit and surface a clear health signal to the platform so an operator can confirm Traffic Manager has flipped to DR (and, in the very rare worst case, invoke the manual DNS fallback in [§11.5](#115-last-resort-private-dns-fallback-do-not-use-in-normal-failover)) rather than letting the app silently degrade.
+5. **Circuit breaker + fail-fast.** After N consecutive HSM failures within W seconds, open a circuit and surface a clear health signal to the platform so an operator can confirm the platform router has flipped to DR (and, in the very rare worst case, invoke the manual DNS fallback in [§11.5](#115-last-resort-private-dns-fallback-do-not-use-in-normal-failover)) rather than letting the app silently degrade.
 6. **Honour the 6-minute pre-failover quiet period ([§6.4](#64-replication-lag--eventual-consistency-window)).** Operational tooling that performs key rotation, role grants, or new key creation must record the timestamp of the last write so that any subsequent *planned* failover honours the convergence window.
 Unplanned failovers are handled by the SDK retry + region-aware retry above.

 ---